3 Days in Tokyo:

 Sake Tasting with a Local Sake Sommelier

-Japanese culture is full of nuances, and it’s no different when it comes to understanding the country's favorite drink.
-During this tasting experience, join a local Sake Sommelier in Tokyo's Shinjuku district to brush up on the basics of sake drinking as you sample brews from six family-owned breweries.
-You will learn how temperatures and vessel styles effect the flavors of each sake and how to pair them with food.
+Japanese culture is full of nuances, and it’s no different when it comes to understanding the country's traditional brewed beverage.
+During this tasting experience, join a local sake sommelier in Tokyo's Shinjuku district to brush up on the basics of sake drinking as you sample styles from six family-owned breweries.
+You will learn how temperatures and vessel choice affect the flavors of each sake, as well as how to pair them with food.

 Book your experience at ninjafoodtours.com.

-Dine on Korean Barbecue or in the Company of Ninjas
+Dine on Vegetarian-Based Dishes or in the Company of Ninjas

 Ninja Tokyo

-In feudal Japan, a ninja was a secret agent or mercenary whose functions included ambush, reconnaissance, and espionage.
+In feudal Japan, a ninja was a secret agent or mercenary whose duties included ambush, reconnaissance, and espionage.
 Now you can add performers of tableside magic to the list.
-At this theme restaurant with hidden doors and a mysteriously dark atmosphere, there are tasting menus, including a kids-only version, and food is presented with flair by staff trained in martial arts, ready to wow with tricks and demonstrations (ninja-tokyo.jp).
+At this theme restaurant, with hidden doors and a mysteriously dark atmosphere, tasting menus—including a kids-only version—are presented with flair by staff trained in martial arts, ready to wow with tricks and demonstrations (ninja-tokyo.jp).

 Ghibli Museum

 Director Hayao Miyazaki designed this museum, which brings to life the enchanting world of Studio Ghibli.
-While it’s not a theme park, there’s a sense of whimsy, including a replica of the giant cat bus from one of his films and a life-size robot in the rooftop garden.
-Original sketches give insight into the creative process, and the Saturn Theater screens a short animated feature.
+While it’s not a theme park, there’s a sense of whimsy, with highlights including a replica of the giant cat bus from one of his films and a life-size robot in the rooftop garden.
+Original sketches provide insight into the creative process, and the Saturn Theater screens a short animated feature.

 Buy your tickets at l-tike.com.